Inline expansion: Comparison with macros

 Many compilers can also inline expand some recursive functions; recursive macros are typically illegal.

 Bjarne Stroustrup, the designer of C++, likes to emphasize that macros should be avoided wherever possible, and advocates extensive use of inline functions.

 Selection methods

 Many compilers aggressively inline functions wherever it is beneficial to do so.
 Although it can lead to larger executables, aggressive inlining has nevertheless become more and more desirable as memory capacity has increased faster than CPU speed.
-Inlining is a critical optimization in functional languages and object-oriented programming languages, which rely on it to provide enough context for their typically small functions to make classical optimizations effective.
+Inlining is a critical optimization in languages for functional and object-oriented programming, which rely on it to provide enough context for their typically small functions to make classical optimizations effective.

 Language support

-Many languages, including Java and functional languages, do not provide language constructs for inline functions, but their compilers or interpreters often do perform aggressive inline expansion.
+Many languages, including Java and functional languages, do not provide language constructs for inline functions, but their compilers or interpreters often perform aggressive inline expansion.
 Other languages provide constructs for explicit hints, generally as compiler directives (pragmas).

-In the Ada programming language, there exists a pragma for inline functions.
+The language Ada has a pragma for inline functions.

 Functions in Common Lisp may be defined as inline by the inline declaration as such: